-After a big rain, these mushrooms appear in my back yard.
+After a big rain, these mushrooms appeared in my back yard.

 Closeups reveal these mushrooms to be delicate, white with streaks of purple.
 Against the green grass, still moist from last night’s rain, they are very much alive.They clump like clouds and the edges of their circles, almost transparent, look like nipples.

-After a day, these back yard mushrooms turn brown.
+After a day, these back yard mushrooms are turning brown.

 Tomorrow I will cut them down with a weed eater.